 Many people associate shaky hands with Parkinson’s disease, but the most common cause of shaking hands is actually essential tremor.

-Essential tremor is the most common neurologic disorder affecting adults, but it’s not well-understood.
-It’s likely caused by a disruption in normal brain function of the cerebellum.
-Researchers aren’t entirely sure what causes the interruption, if it is a degenerative process, or how it can be stopped.
+Essential tremor is also the most common neurologic disorder affecting adults, but it’s not well-understood.
+It’s likely caused by a disruption in the normal functioning of the cerebellum.
+Researchers aren’t entirely sure what causes the interruption nor how to stop it.
+They’re also unclear about whether it’s a degenerative process.

 Not everyone with shaky hands will need treatment, but if your doctor decides you’re a good candidate, you may first begin by taking prescription medication.

-The most commonly prescribed medications for shaky hands are:
+The most commonly prescribed medications for essential tremors or shaky hands are:

 If these do not work for you, your doctor may recommend other medications.

-Sotalol (Betapace) and atenolol (Tenormin) are beta-blockers designed to treat arrhythmia and hypertension, but they may be used to treat essential tremor.
-Your doctor may prescribe one of these medications if other medications do not help your tremor.
+Sotalol (Betapace) and atenolol (Tenormin) are also beta-blockers that may be used to treat essential tremor.
+Your doctor may prescribe one of these medications if other medications don’t help your tremor.

 Alprazolam (Xanax) is used to treat anxiety and panic disorders, but research indicates that it may be an effective treatment for essential tremor.
 This drug should be taken with great caution because it’s known to be habit-forming.